nicaudinet/nicaudinet.github.io/_posts/2024-03-03-hmatrix-reshape.md

      in row r === unflatten rest
 ```

-We will also need to provide several more contraints to the instance.
+We will also need to provide several more constraints to the instance.
 These were
 implemented following the same process as for `flatten`: compile, get an error,
 add a constraint to fix the error, repeat.